reiver/star-wars-toy-photography/README.md

 * [#TheBlackSeries](https://www.instagram.com/explore/tags/theblackseries/)

-### Realistic Toy Photography
+## Style

 **Star Wars toy photography** comes in different forms.

 One of those forms is the _realistic toy photography_ form.

+### Realistic Toy Photography

-I.e., where when you look at the photograph, you cannot immediately tell whether it is a photo of real person or people in Star Wars costumes (either in a Star Wars film, or in cosplay), or a photo of toys.
+For _Star Wars toy photography_, the _realistic toy photography_ form is where when you look at the photograph, you cannot immediately tell whether it is a photo of real person or people in Star Wars costumes (either in a Star Wars film, or in cosplay), or a photo of toys.

 Examples of _realistic Star Wars toy photography_ was shown in the [Examples](#examples) section.